hbudinoff/hbudinoff.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mechanical Engineering, University of Arizona, 2013
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mechanical Engineering, University of California, Berkeley, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mechanical Engineering, University of California, Berkeley, 2019 (expected)

 Work experience
 ======